amqp-node/amqplib/doc/channel_api.md

  * `alternateExchange` (string): an exchange to send messages to if this exchange can't route them to any queues.

+ * `arguments` (object): any additional arguments that may be needed by an exchange type.

 The server reply echoes the exchange name, in the field `exchange`.

 ### `Channel#checkExchange(exchange)`